 Sophie was born and grew up in Griffith in south-western New South Wales.
 She is second generation Australian with a Welsh and Italian background.
 After completing high school she moved to Sydney to attend the University of New South Wales.
 This year she is a fourth year Medicine/Arts student studying Indigenous studies and Music.
 Sophie is passionate about education around Indigenous culture and the role it plays in breaking down sociocultural misunderstandings particularly in the health setting.
 She has held the role of NRHSN indigenous festivals officer previously and continuing this year to help inspire and excite Indigenous high school students about healthy living and future health career pathways.
 Sophie is currently the Indigenous Health Representative for the rural health club RAHMS and holds the position of Rural and Indigenous Officer on the AMSA executive.
 She is motivated to increase indigenous student representation in the network and provide rural health clubs with avenues to immerse themselves in local communities to build positive experiences and long-term relationships.

-Junior Indigenous Health Portfolio Representative - Gary J. Wood
+Junior Indigenous Health Portfolio Representative - Gary J. Sit

 Gary was born in western Queensland, before spending the majority of his childhood in Rockhampton with some of the high school years later spent in Gympie.
 He is one of a long line of proud Wiradjuri men, with his other ancestors coming across from Ireland as convicts on the First Fleet.
 After high school Gary studied a Bachelor of Biomedical Science at Deakin University and is now in his second year of the Doctor of Medicine at the University of Melbourne where he is based at Ballarat Base Hospital.
-He is also the current Officer for Indigenous Health for Outlook Rural Health Club at University of Melbourne.
-He is passionate about Koorie health (and the health of all Aboriginal & Torres Strait Islander people) and assisting his mob to achieve to reach their health goals.
-Gary is also keen to see more Koorie faces enrolled in health courses around the country.
+He is also the current Officer for Indigenous Health for Outlook Rural Health Club.
+He is passionate about Koorie health and keen to see more Koorie faces enrolled in health courses around the country.
 He does not claim to be an expert on Indigenous Health, or Koorie health as he prefers to call it, but he is excited to enhance the ability of Rural Health Clubs to engage Koorie people and culture and strengthen the relationships between the two.

 Indigenous Health Portfolio Stakeholders